AISK11/cybersecurity/cryptography/hex/README.md

 # hex.py
-Decrypts and encrypts Hex To String
+Decrypts and encrypts Hex To String.
+*Basically base16 encoder and decoder*

 ### INSTALLATION
 1. make sure to have **python3**, **make** and **git** pacakges installed.
 You can install it with: